Geographic Information Systems (GIS)

 - Analyze different scenarios for land based decisions;

-- Addressing of new and existing parcels;
+- Assign addresses to new and existing parcels;

 - Technical support to the Business and Entrepreneur Technology (BET) Center;